 What Is a Dry Sauna?

-A dry sauna is probably what you picture when you think of a regular sauna: a small room lined with wood, an electric stove or heater situated inside, perhaps with some hot rocks on top.
-This type of sauna operates at a very high temperature with low humidity—160 to 200 degrees fahrenheit with 10 to 20% humidity.
+A dry sauna is probably what you picture when you think of a regular sauna—a small room lined with wood, an electric stove or heater situated inside, perhaps with some hot rocks on top.
+This type of sauna operates at a very high temperature with low humidity, typically between 160 and 200 degrees Fahrenheit with 10% to 20% humidity.

 What Is a Wet Sauna?

 Wet saunas don’t just involve hot air.
-As you can probably guess from the name, wet saunas, also called steam rooms, involve very humid air.
-They utilize steam generators and wet sauna temperatures hover around 100 to 120 degrees with 100% humidity.
+As you can probably guess from the name, wet saunas (also called steam rooms) involve very humid air.
+They utilize steam generators, and wet sauna temperatures can hover around 100 to 120 degrees with 100% humidity.

 RELATED: Steam Room Benefits